benmangnall01/Renal-Cell-Carcinoma-RNA-seq-Analysis/README.md

 This project analyses bulk RNA-seq data from papillary renal cell carcinoma (pRCC) and matched adjacent-normal kidney tissue.

-The main research question was:

-Which genes and biological pathways are consistently altered between pRCC tumor and matched normal tissue?
+The main research aim was to identify which genes and biological pathways are consistently altered between pRCC tumor and matched normal tissue.

 The study contains 106 RNA-seq samples from 53 matched tumor/normal patient pairs (GSE180777).